 The Foreign Supplier Verification Programs (FSVP) training courses are hosted by United Fresh and developed by the Food Safety Preventive Controls Alliance (FSPCA).
-All training sessions will be taught by FSPCA FSVP lead instructors and upon completion of the course, you will receive a certificate from the FSPCA, AFDO, and IFPTI.
+All training sessions will be taught by FSPCA FSVP lead instructors and upon completion of the course, you will receive a FSPCA FSVP certificate from IFSH, AFDO, and IFPTI.
 To receive an official training certificate, attendees must stay and participate throughout the duration of the course.

 Upcoming Training Courses